Entries linking to hartebeest

 In later times, a male deer after its fifth year, when the crown antler has appeared.
 The female is a hind (n.).

-Used in Middle English to translate Latin animal.
-Replaced Old English deor (see deer) as the generic word for "wild creature," only to be ousted 16c. by animal.
+The word was used in Middle English to translate Latin animal.
+It displaced Old English deor (see deer) as the generic word for "wild creature," only to be ousted 16c. by animal.

 Proto-Indo-European root meaning "horn; head," with derivatives referring to horned animals, horn-shaped objects, and projecting parts.